 You may require this licence if you intend to explore for minerals in NSW offshore areas.
 A special purpose consent authorises you to explore for minerals and take samples of or recover minerals for any of the following purposes:

 - a scientific investigation

 - the collection of small amounts of minerals.

-A reconnaissance survey is the exploration of an area to work out whether the area is sufficiently promising to justify more detailed exploration.
+A reconnaissance survey is the exploration of an area to determine whether the area is sufficiently promising to justify more detailed exploration.

 NSW's offshore area extends to three nautical miles from the coastal baseline.
 If you intend to undertake exploration activities outside this area, you will need to apply for a licence under Commonwealth legislation.